SuperFarmDAO/SuperFarm-Sample/README.md

 ## Improving

-Once you've evaluate the provided smart contract, please implement any fixes or improvements you can think of.
+Once you've evaluated the provided smart contract, please implement any fixes or improvements you can think of.
 Try not to alter the fundamental contract too radically; we are trying to evaluate you on your ability to work iteratively with the sample that has been given to you.
 Make sure to write unit tests to validate that the contract still behaves correctly given any edits that you make.

 If you choose to make no edits to the smart contract, please provide a written explanation of why you believe the existing smart contract requires no improvements.